CoinFabrik/scout/docs/docs/vulnerabilities/README.md

 In `ink!` the function `set_contract_storage(key: &K, value: &V)` can be used to modify the contract storage under a given key.
 When a smart contract uses this function, the contract needs to check if the caller should be able to alter this storage.
-If this does not happen, an arbitary caller may modify balances and other relevant contract storage.
+If this does not happen, an arbitrary caller may modify balances and other relevant contract storage.

 Check the following [documentation](2-set-contract-storage.md) for a more detailed explanation of this vulnerability class.